wp-plugins/militant-moderates-css-parent-selector-mmps/readme.txt

 == Upgrade Notice ==
 = 1.2.0 =
 This release is a major upgrade for MMPS.
-The plugin now allows entering Custom CSS rules for the entire web site as well as optional CSS for each page and post.
-The new Custom CSS is automatically searched for Parent Selectors, however unlike prior versions MMPS does not automatically search External CSS Stylesheet files or Inline CSS Styles.
-Use the MMPS Settings to include those sources if your site depends on Parent Selectors they contain.
+It now allows adding Custom CSS rules to the entire web site as well as for specific pages and posts.
+The custom CSS is always searched for Parent Selectors, however MMPS can search External CSS Stylesheets or Inline CSS Styles.